SamuelSwartzberg/flashcardifying_text_temp/inf.md

 justify-* adjusts things in the inline base direction (ltr in the default setup) (unless flexbox) align-* adjusts things in the block flow direction (top to bottom in the default setup) (unless flexbox) place-* is a shorthand for align-* justify*, if only one value is specified, it generally applies to both.
+`display: grid` and `place-items: center` is a very easy way to center an item in CSS.

 For flexbox, what justify-* and align-* align relative to are the main axis/cross axis, respectively.